Header Image

 Width to height ratio: 00:1 ~ 00:1

 Shell: vary between broad and relatively slender conical; thin, very fragile; moderately small.
 Exterior colour creamy white.
 About 13 whorls; body whorl large, almost half the height of the shell; protoconch with 2.7-3 whorls smooth apex, remainder sculptured with regularly spaced, very fine, incised, axial lines; teleoconch with ~10 whorls separated by deep suture..
 Umbilicate: narrow but distinctly perforated, partly covered by the incurved columellar.
 Approximately 13 - 31 costae on the body whorl.
 Costae are surface sculptured with densely lamella, evenly spaced, orthocline, thin, lamellate costae.
-Costae extended at the suture; mostly continuous, but hardly touching each other.
+Costae mostly continuous, but hardly touching each other; extended at the suture.
 Intercostal spaces with numerous very fine spiral threads.
 Aperture subcircular.
 Operculum paucispiral, with interconnected coils.

 Distribution: